OpenBlocksTeam/blocks-view/README.md

-# Sketchware Blocks View
+# Blocks View
-A very simple custom widget for android used to display blocks of codes similar to Sketchware and Scratch.
+A custom widget library for android used to display blocks of codes similar to Sketchware and Scratch.

 This project is very experimental, and is not suitable for production usage.